FriendsOfTYPO3/extension_builder/Documentation/GeneratedExtension/Index.rst

    .
    └── ebt_blog/
+       ├── .editorconfig
+       ├── .gitattributes
+       ├── .gitignore
        ├── composer.json
        ├── ext_emconf.php
        ├── ExtensionBuilder.json
        ├── Configuration/
            └── ExtensionBuilder/..
-       ├── Documentation/..
+       ├── Documentation.tmpl/..
        └── Resources/
            └── Public/
                └── Icons/
                    └── Extension.svg

+TYPO3-compliant coding styles are defined in the :file:`.editorconfig` file, the :file:`.gitattributes` file contains files and folders of a TYPO3 extension that should not be included in a release and :file:`.gitignore` defines which ones should not be under version control.

 The extension metadata is stored in the :file:`composer.json` and :file:`ext_emconf.php` files and is used for installations in Composer mode and Legacy mode respectively.
 The extension icon :file:`Extension.svg` is displayed in the list of extensions of the Extension Manager module.
-The :file:`Documentation/` folder contains a basic set of documentation files.
+The :file:`Documentation.tmpl/` folder contains a basic set of documentation files.
 Read the section ":ref:`documentation`" how to proceed with the documentation.

 The Extension Builder stores some internal data in the :file:`ExtensionBuilder.json`